Khloé Kardashian's Gym Shoes Have Over 62,000 Five-Star Amazon Ratings

-Khloé Kardashian's Gym Shoes Have Over 62,000 Five-Star Ratings -- And They're $38 for Black Friday
+Khloé Kardashian's Gym Shoes Have Over 62,000 Five-Star Ratings -- And They're $38 for Cyber Monday

 As the founder of the size-inclusive fashion brand Good American -- which has taken on everything from denim and shoes to ultra-cozy loungewear -- Khloe Kardashian knows a thing or two about cool and comfortable fashion.
 Case in point: her Adidas Cloudfoam Pure Running Shoes.